3.3 Assessment

 Two aspects contribute to the educational goal of Socialization:

-2. Mutual evaluation (teacher evaluates student and student evaluates teacher) ensures equality and creates trust in each other, making it possible to work together.
-As a teacher, you make it clear that everyone comes to school to develop, including the teacher.
+- Mutual assessment (teacher assesses student and student assesses teacher) ensures equality and creates trust, making it possible to work together.
+As a teacher, you make it clear that everyone, including you, comes to school to develop,

 You implement suggestions from students in your teaching material and in your style of teaching.
 Your students put you on a new track, such as adding a new topical subject that you yourself had not thought of.